 I developed contact dermatitis on the application sites after about two weeks.
 That wasn’t very fun.
 Normally, I’m not that sensitive.

 While they do have a Product Satisfaction Guarantee, it doesn’t apply to any order that exceeds $200 in value.
-At the same time, they drop the price dramatically on the bulk items which makes the larger purchase more appealing and cost-effective.
+At the same time, they drop the price dramatically on the bulk items, which makes the larger purchase more appealing and cost-effective.

-Their website throws a LOT of information in your face about what BPC-157 can potentially do but it doesn’t really detail out how a molecule with a weight of somewhere between 900 and 1,600 daltons can pass through the skin that normally only allows molecules with a weight of 500 daltons to get through without help.
+Their website throws a LOT of information in your face about what BPC-157 can potentially do, but it doesn’t really detail how a molecule with a weight of somewhere between 900 and 1,600 daltons can pass through the skin that normally only allows molecules with a weight of 500 daltons to get through without help.
 They would likely grow their business and counter things like in the following link if they did: https://www.ncbi.nlm.nih.gov/pubmed/10839713

-I also didn’t like that they had a warning letter from the FDA… but I don’t trust the FDA anyway so this was more of a caution than anything: https://www.fda.gov/ICECI/EnforcementActions/WarningLetters/ucm605283.htm
+I also didn’t like that they had a warning letter from the FDA… but I don’t trust the FDA anyway, so this was more of a caution than anything: https://www.fda.gov/ICECI/EnforcementActions/WarningLetters/ucm605283.htm

 Important Things to Consider:

 Be careful about following the Dalton rule as gospel – because it’s just not.
-There is a belief that larger molecules cannot pass the corneal layer but this is really only partially accurate and this is especially true when heat, sweat, etc. can or do impact or modify the molecule(s) in question.
+There is a belief that larger molecules cannot pass the corneal layer, but this is really only partially accurate, and this is especially true when heat, sweat, etc., can or do impact or modify the molecule(s) in question.
 Studies have shown that molecules that are larger than 500 Daltons have indeed penetrated.
-So it’s important to understand that your skin CAN absorb a lot more than you might know and they are figuring out all sorts of ways to increase its ability to absorb more as well.
+So it’s important to understand that your skin CAN absorb a lot more than you might know, and they are figuring out all sorts of ways to increase its ability to absorb more as well.

 I set out to do just that in regard to BPC 157.
-I wanted to know “how” this company was able to deliver on their claims.
+I wanted to know “how” this company was able to deliver on its claims.
 I admit; this is a hard concept for many to grasp – evidently for the company as well.

 The BPC 157 molecule Dalton weight is about 1,400.
 That makes it very difficult to deliver via a transdermal patch.
 That being said, the BPC 157 molecule is a “Linear” molecule (Long, not wide) and as such we can modify it in our laboratory via molecular engineering so that it can be delivered transdermal.
 We are a large pharmaceutical company specializing in the transdermal time release delivery of supplements, and in the case of BPC 157, peptides.
 We do not import anything.
 Every formula we offer is compounded by us or sourced from other United States laboratories.
 The BPC 157 patch, and all of our other patches, are deliverable and effective.
 Hope this helps.

 Well, it didn’t help.
 BPC 157 is comprised of 15 amino acids.
-As far as science is concerned, there is virtually no absorption of peptides longer than four amino acids and there are no topical medications (so far) that have been shown to be effective at much above 500 Daltons without some kind of help via the use of another compound or special delivery system – as addressed earlier.
+As far as science is concerned, there is virtually no absorption of peptides longer than four amino acids, and there are no topical medications (so far) that have been shown to be effective at much above 500 Daltons without some kind of help via the use of another compound or special delivery system – as addressed earlier.
 So I wrote them back for clarification.

 Thank you for getting back to me so quickly.
 I apologize for any bother but I’m not sure that answers the question.
 I’m actually seeking a somewhat technical response (if that’s possible).
 Perhaps I wasn’t clear in my question.
 Allow me to ask it another way and in two parts.